xuqiongkai/xuqiongkai.github.io/about.md

 feature_image: "https://picsum.photos/1300/400?image=768"
 ---

-I am a research fellow on Security in NLP at the University of Melbourne (UoM), with a Ph.D. from the Australian National University (ANU) and degrees from Shanghai Jiao Tong University (SJTU).
-I have gained working experience at industry labs including Huawei Noah's Ark Lab, Data61 CSIRO, IBM China Research Lab, and Microsoft Research Asia (intern).
-My research focus spans across Privacy & Security, Natural Language Processing and Machine Learning, with a current interest in ***auditing machine learning models***.
-Specifically, I am exploring novel evaluation paradigms and addressing privacy and security issues associated with ML/NLP models.
+I serve as a lecturer (assistant professor) at Macquarie University, having earned my PhD at the Australian National University.
+Before my current role, I worked as a research fellow on Security in NLP at the University of Melbourne.
+My professional journey includes valuable experience at industry research labs, such as Huawei Noah's Ark Lab, Data61 CSIRO, IBM China Research Lab, and an internship at Microsoft Research Asia.
+My research focus spans across Natural Language Processing, Machine Learning, Privacy & Security and Data Mining, with a current interest in ***auditing machine learning models***.
+I am dedicated to exploring innovative evaluation paradigms and addressing privacy and security challenges associated with ML/NLP models.

 ## Miscellaneous